SandraRodgers/sandra-my-site/README.md

-# Astro Starter Kit: Minimal
+# Sandra - My Site

 My personal website.
 A work in progress that has not been styled yet.